Reynolds slugs Pirates past Yelich-less Brewers 6-5

+PITTSBURGH (AP) — Bryan Reynolds wasn’t even in the conversation for playing time when the Pirates began their 2019 season.
+As the first half closes, he’s established himself as a key contributor to a surprising Pittsburgh offense.

-PITTSBURGH (AP) — Red-hot rookie Bryan Reynolds hit a three-run home run in the seventh inning to lift the Pittsburgh Pirates over the Milwaukee Brewers 6-5 Sunday in their final game before the All-Star break.
+Reynolds hit a three-run home run in the seventh inning to lift the Pirates over the Milwaukee Brewers 6-5 Sunday in their final game before the All-Star break.

-The estimated 403-foot shot cleared the seats beyond the fence in right-center field and bounced toward the Allegheny River.
-Reynolds’ seventh homer of the season came after Kevin Kramer walked and Adam Frazier singled off reliever Junior Guerra (3-2).
+Reynolds’ estimated 403-foot shot cleared the seats beyond the fence in right-center field and bounced toward the Allegheny River.
+His seventh homer of the season came after Kevin Kramer walked and Adam Frazier singled off reliever Junior Guerra (3-2).

 Reynolds also hit an RBI double in the fifth and is batting .342 with a .950 OPS.

+The Pirates closed the first half by winning back-to-back series against Milwaukee and the Chicago Cubs to close to 2 1/2 games back in the NL Central and 44-45 overall.

+“This past week for us was big,” Reynolds said.
+“We rattled off a bunch of wins.
+I’m just thankful I could help us tonight.”

 Brewers star Christian Yelich did not play and pulled out of Monday’s All-Star Home Run Derby with a back injury.
-It’s unclear if Yelich will still play in Tuesday’s All-Star Game.
+He said he plans to play in the All-Star Game on Tuesday.

+“I didn’t think I was going to be able do that kind of volume of swings and what the Derby demanded,” Yelich said.
+“If I wasn’t going to be able to perform how I was supposed to and do it justice and give it the effort that it deserved, I didn’t think it’d be a great idea to do it.”

-Jesús Aguilar hit a two-run home run in the seventh off Pirates starter Joe Musgrove that tied the game at 3.
+Jesús Aguilar hit a two-run drive in the seventh off Pirates starter Joe Musgrove that tied the game at 3.
 It was his second home run of the game and eighth of season.
 He also hit a solo shot to left off Musgrove in the fifth.

 Francisco Liriano relieved Musgrove and finished the seventh to improve to 3-1.
 Felipe Vázquez worked a four-out save, his 20th of the season.